top of page

 hello@atlanticeyeCT.com

 Take I-84 to Route 4.
-We are in Round Hill Square, across from Farmington Miniature Golf & Ice Cream.
-Drive to the back of the parking lot for building 1031.
+We are in Round Hill Square, across from the driving range.
+Proceed straight to the back of the parking lot (do not turn right too early) for building 1031.
+Our building is easily identifiable by its many skylights.

 © Atlantic Eye Physicians, PLLC.
 All Rights Reserved.